Brianetta/DonationTracker/README.md

         user: donationtracker
         password: secret
     period: 12000
+    defaultgoaldays: 30
+    donationthanks: bc Thanks to PLAYER for donating $AMOUNT to the server!
     goals:

 The `mysql` section is configured as required.
 The period is the number of ticks between goal assessments (12,000 is 10 minutes at full TPS).